Yehuda Amichai

-Yehuda Amichai (יהודה עמיחי; born Ludwig Pfeuffer 3 May 1924 – 22 September 2000) was an Israeli poet and author, one of the first to write in colloquial Hebrew in modern times.
-Yehuda Amichai, the poet of everyday life, love, and death, is the most internationally renowned Israeli poet.
+Yehuda Amichai (יְהוּדָה עַמִּיחַי; born Ludwig Pfeuffer 3 May 1924 – 22 September 2000) was an Israeli poet and author, one of the first to write in colloquial Hebrew in modern times.
 His 17 books have been translated into more than 20 languages, including Chinese and Japanese.
 He was a people's poet who believed that his poetry should reflect ordinary life.
 As he once said, "I am also living among the dead."
-He changed his last name to "Amichai," meaning "My nation lives."
+He changed his last name to "Amichai", meaning "My nation lives".

 Amichai was awarded the 1957 Shlonsky Prize, the 1969 Brenner Prize, 1976 Bialik Prize, and 1982 Israel Prize.
 He also won international poetry prizes, and was nominated several times for the Nobel Prize in Literature.

 Biography

 Yehuda Amichai was born in Würzburg, Germany, to an Orthodox Jewish family, and was raised speaking both Hebrew and German.
 His German name was Ludwig Pfeuffer.

 Amichai immigrated with his family at the age of eleven to Petah Tikva in Mandate Palestine in 1935, moving to Jerusalem in 1936.
 He attended Ma'aleh, a religious high school in Jerusalem.
 He was a member of the Palmach, the strike force of the Haganah, the defense force of the Jewish community in Mandatory Palestine.
 As a young man he volunteered and fought in World War II as a soldier in the British Army, serving in the Jewish Brigade.
-During the 1948 Arab-Israeli War he served in the Israel Defense Forces on the southern front in the Negev.
+During the 1948 Arab–Israeli War he served in the Israel Defense Forces on the southern front in the Negev.

 After discharge from the British Army in 1946, Amichai was a student at David Yellin College of Education in Jerusalem, and became a teacher in Haifa.
 After the 1948 Arab–Israeli War, Amichai studied the Torah and Hebrew literature at the Hebrew University of Jerusalem.
 Encouraged by one of his professors at Hebrew University, he published his first book of poetry, Now and in Other Days, in 1955.